jaspector

 24-hour notice required

-Do I need a building permit in Tunnel Hill, GA?
+01 Do I need a building permit in Tunnel Hill, GA?

 No Tunnel Hill-specific public exempt-work or trigger sheet was found.
 Whitfield County's building permit application is the public-facing permit document identified for building work within Tunnel Hill under the service-delivery agreement

-How do I apply for a building permit in Tunnel Hill, GA?
+02 How do I apply for a building permit in Tunnel Hill, GA?

-1. Confirm routing with Tunnel Hill City Hall if the parcel is within city limits, especially because Tunnel Hill spans county lines and public city permit instructions are limited 2.
+To apply for a building permit in Tunnel Hill, GA, follow these steps: 1.
+Confirm routing with Tunnel Hill City Hall if the parcel is within city limits, especially because Tunnel Hill spans county lines and public city permit instructions are limited 2.
 For building permits, use Whitfield County Building Inspections based on the Whitfield County service-delivery agreement covering Tunnel Hill 3.
 Complete the Whitfield County building permit application with parcel number, zoning, flood zone, site address, owner and contractor information, description of work, construction cost, square footage, and licensed trade contractors 4.
 Submit the application to Whitfield County Building Inspections at 136 Gillespie Drive, Dalton 5.
 After issuance, call the Whitfield County inspection office to schedule each inspection; the application states inspections require 24-hour notice and will not be scheduled through inspectors

-How do I schedule a building inspection in Tunnel Hill, GA?
+03 How do I schedule a building inspection in Tunnel Hill, GA?

-Other cities in Catoosa County
+Other jurisdictions in Catoosa County.

-View all Catoosa County jurisdictions →
+All Catoosa County jurisdictions →